sahachide/ZenTS/docs/guide/advancedguides/user_management.md

 }
 ```

-When using multiple providers it's required to set a `name` for every provider, otherwise you can't reference the right session in your controller action.
+When using multiple providers, it's required to set a `name` for every provider, otherwise you can't reference the right session in your controller action.
 Furthermore you've to setup a `login` and `logout` URL for every security provider.
 These URLs are then used to login/logout, e.g. via a HTML form or REST client.
 Normally ZenTS provides default values for the `name` (default: `default`), `login` (default: `/login`) and `logout` (default: `/logout`), but they can't be used when configuring multiple providers, because user need to identify them self with a unique resources.

-Furthermore a user can authenticate them self with multiple providers, allows for example an admin to be logged in as _admin_ and _user_ at the same time.
-ZenTS will store session information on the client side only in one token, no matter in how many providers the user has been logged in to.
+Furthermore a user can authenticate them self with multiple providers, e.g. an admin that is also logged in with his own customer account.
+ZenTS will store session information on the client side only in one token, no matter how many logins the client has been authenticated to.
 When using the cookie strategy, a new cookie is issued and the old one is destroyed, but when you've chosen the header strategy, clients have to supply the newly issued token and drop the old one by them self.

 After you've enabled multiple session providers, you've to specify the `name` of a provider as an argument to `@session(name: string)` when injecting the session into a controller action: